When is Amazon Prime Day 2021? How to find the best deals

 It's not just Amazon-branded products that regularly go on sale.
 In past years, shoppers have found great deals on the Instant Pot multi-cooker, apparel from Adidas, vacuums from Dyson and iRobot, Keurig coffee makers and much more.

-Discounts on the Apple Watch -- and other Apple products such as AirPods Pro and MacBooks -- are common during Prime Day as well.
+Discounts on the Apple Watch -- and other Apple products such as AirPods Pro and MacBooks -- have been common during past Prime Days as well.
 For example, the Apple Watch 3, an older-but-still-useful version, was marked down to $169 for Prime Day 2020.
-(You can't get that deal right now at Amazon -- not until Prime Day 2021, perhaps? -- but the Apple Watch 3 is available for $169 right now at Walmart.)
+(You can't get that deal right now at Amazon -- not until Amazon Prime Day 2021, perhaps? -- but the Apple Watch 3 is available for $169 right now at Walmart.)

 How should you prepare for Amazon Prime Day?